tompaana/teams-app-net-core-sample/README.md

 Microsoft Teams app manifest contains a property (array) named `validDomains`, which lists the domains where the app is allowed to load content from.
 Make sure you remember this, when creating your app.
-In this sample I've neglected all security and simply done this:
+In this sample I've **NEGLECTED ALL SECURITY** and simply done this:

 ```json
   "validDomains": [